VB.net Variables

 Date types | Date |

-VB.net also allows defining other value types of variable like Enum and reference types of variables like Class.
+VB.net also allows defining other value types of variables like Enum and reference types of variables like Class.

 VB.net Variables Declaration

-The declaration of a variable is simple that requires a variable name and data type followed by a Dim.
-A Dim is used in Class, Module, structure, Sub, procedure.
+The declaration of a variable is simple and requires a variable name and data type followed by a Dim.
+A Dim is used in Class, Module, structure, Sub, and procedure.

 1. attributelist